Jeanvit/AndroidDynamometer/README.md

 # Building the app
 The development started late 2012 and ended mid-2014, so it was originally developed with Eclipse ADT.
 Unfortunately Eclipse ADT was [discontinued](https://android-developers.googleblog.com/2015/06/an-update-on-eclipse-android-developer.html) in 2015, so I updated the app to be functional with Android Studio and Gradle.
+So, just clone or download and open it as a project in Android Studio.

 # Additional Information